Belle Isle (Miami Beach): Community

 The Belle Isle Residents Association was established in December, 2004.
 Board meets approximately 6 times per year.
 General Membership Meetings are called as needed at a minimum of once a year.
 The association's mission is to "enhance the quality of life for the residents of Belle Isle", specifically regarding "security, traffic control, ease of parking, noise control, park beautification, cleanliness, open spaces, planning, development, licensing, permitting, and all issues that may affect the residents and their quality of life on Belle Isle".

 Renovations

 Belle Isle Park, in the center of Belle Isle, underwent a renovation project in 2006, including sidewalks, lighting and landscape improvements, picnic areas, and a dog park.
 A streetscape improvement project for the Venetian bridges was planned for 2008 and 2009.

 Parking

 Parking was free on Island Avenue on Belle Isle until 2005, when residents petitioned the city of Miami Beach to create a new residential parking zone in order to ensure parking for residents after the opening of the Standard Hotel.
 Island Avenue is now a residential parking zone, and you must buy a permit for Zone 14.
-The Miami Beach parking department office at 11th and Washington is temporarily closed during renovation of the city hall building, so the department is handling many permits by mail.
-Belle Isle residents can purchase a one-year residential decal or one visitor permit hang tag per household for $46.00 or a six-month pass for $23.00.
-Belle Isle residents can also purchase up to five scratch-off one-day visitor permits per month for $1.07 each.
+Belle Isle residents can purchase a one-year residential decal or one visitor permit hang tag per household.

-During park renovations, the city will need to close about 20 parking spaces at a time to make way for roadway construction.
-They will do the road work in sections, using a temporary 20-space parking lot toward the East end of the park to compensate for the closed parking spaces.